Ambulance crash victim was trying to 'right a wrong,' family says | CBC News

 Pyper says he wants other drivers to learn from Boyd's accident.
 He urges people to wear seatbelts, and avoid distractions when on the road.

-"Turn the phone, put it away, give it to someone," he said.
+"Turn the phone off, put it away, give it to someone," he said.

 "We've done huge amounts about impaired driving over the number of years, we've got to start talking about cell phones more."